 Any field, action logic, distribution, or statement normally occupied with a number could be replaced with a scenario parameter.
 Some examples include:

 In the activities dialog, all capacities may include a scenario parameter.
 In addition, any distribution entry allows adjustment with a scenario parameter.
-However, notice that the name and object type don’t accept a scenario parameter.
+However, the name and object type don’t accept a scenario parameter.

 Use a single scenario parameter to change many fields at the same time.
-For example, when changing the quantity of a resource, also change the capacity of every activity where they work. changing the capacity in this fashion avoids artificial limitations due to capacity.
+For example, when changing the quantity of a resource, they also change the capacity of every activity where they work. changing the capacity in this fashion avoids artificial limitations due to capacity.